Crusader-Strike/v2raycollector2/README.md

 The script will create a directory named `v2ray_configs` in the same directory where the script is located.
 Inside this directory, it will create a single file for each protocol (`vmess.txt`, `vless.txt`, etc.).
 Each file contains all of the collected configs for that protocol, joined together by newlines.
 A `subscription.txt` file will also be generated containing a Base64 encoded V2Ray subscription link of all collected configs.

-## Automation with GitHub Actions

-This repository contains a GitHub Actions workflow to automatically run the script every hour and commit the updated configs.

-To use it, simply push the `.github/workflows/v2ray_collector.yml` file to your GitHub repository.
-The action will be enabled and will start running on the defined schedule.
-You can also trigger it manually from the "Actions" tab in your repository.

-## Raw Config File URLs

-Here are the direct raw URLs to the generated config files.
-You can use these links in V2Ray clients that support importing from a URL.

-**Note:** Replace `<YOUR_USERNAME>`, `<YOUR_REPOSITORY>`, and `<BRANCH_NAME>` with your actual GitHub username, repository name, and branch name (e.g., `main` or `master`).

 *   **All Protocols (Subscription Link):** `https://raw.githubusercontent.com/Crusader-Strike/v2raycollector2/refs/heads/main/v2ray_configs/subscription.txt`
 *   **Vmess:** `https://raw.githubusercontent.com/Crusader-Strike/v2raycollector2/refs/heads/main/v2ray_configs/vmess.txt`
 *   **Vless:** `https://raw.githubusercontent.com/Crusader-Strike/v2raycollector2/refs/heads/main/v2ray_configs/vless.txt`